"I wonder why every time I smell the sauce, I start feeling hungry..."

 And toppings are also one of themes of chatting.

 For example, "Are you a "Soba-noodle person" or an "udon-noodle person" for okonomiyaki?"
 Otherwise, "Do you prefer squid tempura or cheese for topping?"
-Or, someone says "I never eat okonomi other than with something sauce!"
+Or, someone says "I never eat okonomi other than with something something sauce!"
 Thus, they love talking about it.

 Moreover, they often make okonomiyaki at home.

 Every family has "okonomi day" once in a week, usually it is for a dinner on weekends.

-It started originally after the Pacific War, when wheat from U.S.A. become affordable for the home.
+It started originally after the Pacific War, when wheat from U.S.A. became affordable for the home.
 It was called a "one coin western dish" that you spread flour mixed with water thinly on an iron plate, and baked putting minced leek or fried batter for tempura on the top.

 Somehow okonomiyaki restaurants attract us other than just its taste as well.

 "Okonomi village" is not the only okonomiyaki restaurant.

 Yes, there are okonomiyaki restaurants in Miyajima, too.

-Don't you want to eat good okonomi right now?
+Don't you want to eat good okonomiyaki right now?

 Hiroshima style okonomiyaki

 [ Ingredients ] 4 servings (serving 1 pie)

 * Mixture of wheat flour, water and one beaten egg.

 Adding grinded yam or stock made from tangle instead of water is a good alternative.

 Make it thick enough to be able to spread it, when you drop it on the grill.